lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

     - main clause:
         - The same policeman was just walking slowly past the entrance
             - The same policeman [subject]
-            - was just walking slowly [predicate verb phrase][past progressive tense]
+            - was just walking slowly [predicate verb phrase][past continuous tense]
             - past the entrance [adverbial of manner]
     - subordinate clause:
         - when Patrick asked the same question